-Here’s what you need to know about storing sugar for the long-term.
+Here’s what you need to know about storing sugar for the long term.

-White Sugar Storage
+Does White Sugar Go Bad?

-If you want to storage large amounts of sugar, the easiest solution is to put it in a large air-tight container.
-Food-grade buckets with gasket lids are a good option for large quantities of sugar.
+Smaller quantities of sugar can be stored in mason jars or food-grade plastic containers with air-tight seals.
+If you want to store larger amounts of sugar, food-grade buckets with gasket lids are a good option.
 The gasket lid (aka gamma lid) provides a tight seal.

 Gasket lids (above) are recommended when storing bulk sugar in buckets.